paullyy8/birthday-wish/README.md

 ## Credits
 Created with the intention of spreading joy and celebrating friendship.
 Happy 19th Birthday!

-## **Contributing**

-Feel free to fork the repository, submit issues, and pull requests.
-We'd love to have your help in improving the extension!

-To contribute:
-1. Fork the repository.
-2. Clone your fork locally.
-3. Make your changes and push them.
-4. Submit a pull request to the main repository.

 ## **License**

 This project is open source and available under the MIT License.